markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 If an error were to occur you would see something like this in your portlet:

-![Figure 4.x: The portal alerts you when there are problems saving your changes.](../../images/portlet-invalid-data.png)
+![Figure 4.x: You can customize the second error message in your `view.jsp`.](../../images/portlet-invalid-data.png)

 The first message is automatically added by Liferay.
 The second one is the one you added in your JSP.